-I currently work as a Computational Biologist at Tempus.
+I currently work as a Principal Scientist - Computational Systems Biology at Tempus.

-Previously, I was a Postdoctoral Fellow at the Center for Population Genomic Health, a member of the Charles Bronfman Institute of Personalized Medicine at the Icahn School of Medicine at Mount Sinai.
+Previously, I was a Postdoctoral Fellow at the Icahn School of Medicine at Mount Sinai, NY.

-I apply machine learning, algorithmics, and software engineering methods to data arising from population genomics and cancer genomics related questions.
+I apply machine learning, statistics, algorithmics, and software engineering methods to data arising from cancer genomics/transcriptomics and population genomics related questions.

 As the modern genomic and transcriptomic techniques yield vast amounts of data, machine learning methods are well suited to tackle problems taking roots in these fields.

-My past and present research projects include using circulating miRNAs as cancer biomarkers, studying the global disruption of antisense long non-coding RNAs in breast cancer samples, analyzing real-time pharmacogenetics phenotypes in ancestrally diverse populations, using graph theory analysis on Identity-By-Descent networks and developing novel, machine learning based, gene prioritization methods.
+My past and present research projects include using circulating miRNAs as cancer biomarkers, studying the global disruption of antisense long non-coding RNAs in breast cancer samples, analyzing real-time pharmacogenetics phenotypes in ancestrally diverse populations, using graph theory analysis on Identity-By-Descent networks, developing novel (machine learning based) feature selection and gene prioritization methods, implementing RNA based subtyping models for pancreatic ductal adenocarcinoma.

-My activities have led me to work both in a research and a clinical setting, often building bridges between both.
+My activities have led me to work in research, clinical, and industry settings.

 See Google Scholar for a full publication list, including consortium and group authorships, and pre-prints.